robertnmoffat/commandLineGPT/README.md

 This project requires the compiler parameters -std=c++17 and -lcpr to compile.<br>
 There must be a file named api_key.txt in the same directory as the executable.
 The text file should have one line containing the users ChatGPT api key.<br>
+If desired, the executable can be placed in /usr/bin to be globally executable from the command line.